fitnr/SublimeDataConverter/README.md

 ## Contributing

 Pull requests with additional formats are encouraged.
-The YAML converter is well-commented as an introduction to how the package works.